 Construction Accident Amputations

 One of the most severe injuries is amputation.
 It can happen suddenly, when a worker is crushed by a heavy beam, cut by machinery, falls from a building or is struck in a construction vehicle accident.
-The employee can lose one or several of his limbs and be left confined to a wheelchair.
+Electrocution is another cause of workplace amputations.
+An employee can lose one or several of his limbs and be left confined to a wheelchair.

 An amputation is a devastating loss that takes a long period of adjustment for the individual and his family and friends.
 The individual will have to re-assess his daily routine and may need multiple surgeries over the course of his life.
 Making this even harder is the medical bills that quickly pile up in the weeks following an accident.